 We keep personal information only for as long as it is required in order to provide you with the Service and to comply with our legal obligations.
 When it is no longer needed for these purposes, we take reasonable steps to destroy or permanently de-identify it.

-Any personal information held by MHS or its contractors and service providers in connection with the Service is held on behalf of DSS, so that we can provide the Service.
-If MHS stops providing the Service on behalf of DSS, and DSS requests, we will transfer the information to DSS or to such contractors as DSS appoints to perform the Service.
+Any personal information held by MHS or its contractors and service providers in connection with the Service is held on behalf of the Department of Social Services, so that we can provide the Service.
+If MHS stops providing the Service on behalf of the Department of Social Services, and the Department of Social Services requests, we will transfer the information to the Department of Social Services or to such contractors as the Department of Social Services appoints to perform the Service.

-The information may be shared between MHS, DSS and with contractors and service providers engaged to provide the Service (collectively, Contracted Service Providers).
+The information may be shared between MHS, the Department of Social Services and with contractors and service providers engaged to provide the Service (collectively, Contracted Service Providers).
 Where Contracted Service Providers are engaged, they are bound by obligations of security and confidentiality and contractual measures are in place to ensure they comply with those obligations.

 We may disclose personal information to other persons where required to do so by law, such as to comply with mandatory reporting requirements in relation to suspected cases of child abuse and neglect.
 If we are issued with a subpoena requiring disclosure of personal information, we take reasonable steps to ascertain whether disclosure might result in further harm or distress to those experiencing violence and abuse and, if so, we use all reasonable endeavours to object to the disclosure on any legal grounds available to us.